WIPtitle/self-hosted-alarm-android/README.md

-# Webapp wrapper android application
+# Self-hosted alarm service android app

-This is a base project to create an android application based on a web application with a simple Ntfy client included to receive push notifications.

-This is not intended to be used as-is, but it shows the isolated steps needed to receive and display push notifications with Ntfy if interested in a single topic.

-A cool, more thoughtful implementation of this project could be an android application that almost remove the need to develop a real application for a self hosted webapp, without having to deal with non self-hosted services.

-For example, you can create your own webapp and instead of having to worry about setting up Firebase you can access it from this wrapper and connect it to your self-hosted Ntfy server given topic and credentials.
+This android project is a fork of the more generic [webapp-wrapper-android](https://github.com/WIPtitle/webapp-wrapper-android).

+It consist of a simple fullscreen webview used to access the self-hosted alarm service webapp on a dedicated app instead of opening a tab in a browser; it also automatically fetches Ntfy credentials and opens a websocket to the correct Ntfy server to receive and show real time push notifications without having to rely on a not self-hosted solution.

+## Installation

+Just build the apk and install it.

+## How to use

+If not yet configured the app will ask for your alarm service url: simply insert it (must be a public one if you want to access alarm server outside your network) with port if necessary (for example, http://100.200.100.200).

+Confirm it, and if everything is reachable and correctly configured you should now be able to use the app as a native android app, with push notifications served by Ntfy.

+There is an always-on notification used to keep the connection open, you can manually hide it without losing the connection.